-Some fundamental aspects of the temporal behavior of the solution of the time-domain wave equation (in spatial dimensions 1, 2 and 3) have been studied in recent works [13, 14] in connection with designing an efficient time-domain solver for the Helmholtz equation in high-frequency regime and with smooth coefficients [25].
+Some fundamental aspects of the temporal behavior of the solution of the time-domain wave equation (in spatial dimensions 1, 2 and 3) have been studied in a recent work [21] (previously a preprint, now completed and submitted for journal publication) in connection with designing an efficient time-domain solver for the Helmholtz equation in high-frequency regime and with smooth coefficients.
 In physical 3D settings, the rate of the stabilization of the solution is linked to the location and the strength of the resonances (poles of meromorphic continuation of the resolvent operator).
 Since the information on the resonances is useful for the inverse problems (object identification), some of the already developed numerical methods could be employed for their efficient computation.
-Those methods would often rely on the complex-scaling (PML) approach to the open-domain problems [82] and have yet to be compared with the present rational-approximation viewpoint adopted by the team.
-Another connection between time-domain methods for elliptic PDE problems and inverse problems is the so-called controllability approach which has recently received a renewed interest [72].
+Those methods would often rely on the complex-scaling (PML) approach to the open-domain problems [76] and have yet to be compared with the present rational-approximation viewpoint adopted by the team.

+Another connection between time-domain methods for elliptic PDE problems and inverse problems is the so-called controllability approach which has recently received a renewed interest [66].
 In such an approach, one seeks to accelerate temporal convergence to the stationary solution of the time-domain wave equation with a periodic source term by minimizing the difference of the initial solution and the solution after one time-period.
 Once properly set up, this would yield the solution to the original Helmholtz equation without large computational costs of simulating the time-domain problem for long times.
 Potential extension of such methods could be a possibility for future joint work with Atlantis team.

-Related to our collaboration with LEAT, the rational approximation of the transfer function H defined in Section 4.5 is performed with a least-squares version of Padé approximant: $R{m,n}[H] = p{m,n}/q{m,n}$ given by:
+Related to our collaboration with LEAT, the rational approximation of the transfer function H defined in Section 4.5 is performed with a least-squares version of multipoint Padé approximant: $R{m,n}[H] = p{m,n}/q{m,n}$ given by:

-$$(p{m,n}, q{m,n}) = \operatorname{argmin}{p \in \mathscr{P}n, q \in \mathscr{P}m^1} \sum{i=1}^N |p(z_i) - H(z_i)q(z_i)|^2,$$ where n, m and N are integers such that $n + m + 1 \le N$ and $(z_i){i=1...N}$ is a collection of points at which H is analytic.
+$$(p{m,n}, q{m,n}) = \operatorname{argmin}{p \in \mathscr{P}n, q \in \mathscr{P}m^1} \sum{i=1}^N \left| p(z_i) - H(z_i) q(z_i) \right|^2,$$ (3)

+where n, m and N are integers such that $n + m + 1 \le N$ and $(z_i){i=1...N}$ is a collection of points at which H is analytic.
 Here, \mathscr{P}n is the set of polynomials of degree less than n and \mathscr{P}m^1 is the set of monic polynomials of degree m.
 We seek an extension of the Nuttall-Pommerenke theorem for this approximation scheme; i.e., that the capacity of the set where the pointwise error is bigger than some $\varepsilon > 0$ goes to zero as N, n and m go to infinity, while meeting some constraints to be made precise (expressing typically that N remains much larger than n + m).
-Such a theorem would be very interesting, as it would further imply that certain poles of H can indeed be retrieved using this method [21].
+Such a theorem would be very interesting, as it would imply that certain poles of H can indeed be retrieved using this method while explaining the chaotic behavior of the so-called spurious poles that wander about the domain of analyticity.